cessor-org/CIS/README.md

 # Overview

 A distributed platform to compose and compute information services, from a simple mathematical operation to rotation of a solar cell on a spacecraft.<br/>
-The distributed storage records worthful information for centuries as D20-Blockchain with consensus mechanism of PoS.<br/>
+The distributed storage records worthful information for centuries as D20-Blockchain with the consensus mechanism of PoS.<br/>
 The decentralized network on top of UDP/IP routed by distributed hash table provides peer-to-peer connections, which enable nodes to stablish end-to-end secure transmission tunnel, even though they use dynamic IP addresses behind ISPs, thanks to Hole-Punching mechanism.<br/>
-The distributed environment enhances developers to implement and deploy their services coded with C/C++, Erlang/OTP, JAVA, Python, JavaScript and another supported programming languages and frameworks.
+The distributed environment enhances developers to implement and deploy their services coded with C/C++, Erlang/OTP, JAVA, Python, JavaScript and other supported programming languages and frameworks.
 It provides a laboratory of distributed systems for developers to design, implement, deploy and test services for example on a local IoT system.
 Furthermore, web application providers are able to serve their services using the advantages of distributed computing to reduce serving costs.<br/>
 Free Flow of Information and Privacy are the CIS duty.
 Everybody can provide, access and use information services on CIS anonymously.<br/>